ichen-lab-ucsb/SCAPE-BYO/README.md

 ## k-seq Analysis
 A tool that calculates A and k times t, according to the equation A(1-Exp(-k[S]t)), for every sequence in a relevant k-seq data set.
 Requires a fairly large number of inputs, including sequence data/counts for a k-seq "start" round, a file for each tested k-seq round after selection has occurred, files describing the reaction conditions, and known or approximate normalization constants for each round based on the expected amount of DNA/RNA/protein present before and after the reaction in each sample.

+### How to use the script to calculate k-seq results:

 An example case to generate all k-seq data used in this publication are as follows:

 ```